Understanding the Execution Process in the UAE

 2. Channels of serving the summons: The process isn’t a one-size-fits-all.
 Depending on the defendant’s accessibility and the information at hand, multiple channels might be employed:

-- Personal Delivery Attempts: Central to the Execution Process in the UAE is the court’s service agent, who diligently attempts to hand-deliver the summons directly to the defendant upon an application, usually at their listed address.
-It’s vital for claimants to furnish the court with their 10-digit Makani number, particularly during the filing stage, to guarantee precise delivery.
+• Personal Delivery Attempts: Central to the Execution Process in the UAE is the court’s service agent, who diligently attempts to hand-deliver the summons directly to the defendant upon an application, usually at their listed address.

 Enforcing the Judgment: The Heart of the Execution Process

-- Arrest Orders: Navigating the execution process in the UAE involves understanding various judicial tools, one of which is the arrest order in civil contexts.
+• Arrest Orders: Navigating the execution process in the UAE involves understanding various judicial tools, one of which is the arrest order in civil contexts.
 When court-decreed payments are delayed or evaded by the debtor, the aggrieved party or the judgment creditor can escalate the matter by seeking an arrest order.
-The foundation of these civil arrest orders finds its roots in Article 327 of the UAE Federal Decree Law No. 42 of 2022, specifying the protocols of the Civil Procedures Law.
+The foundation of these civil arrest orders finds its roots in ‘Title 5 – The Debtor’s Detention and Travel Ban and Other Precautionary Measures’ of the UAE Federal Decree Law No. 42 of 2022, specifying the protocols of the Civil Procedures Law.

 A significant judicial intervention, an arrest order isn’t doled out casually.
 A judge weighs multiple considerations before granting it.
 Primary concerns include probing whether the defendant is: